Virgil Effinger: Later years

 In 1938, Effinger attempted to organize a successor movement, the Patriotic Legion of America, this time admitting Catholics.
 This organization was to be located in San Antonio, Texas.
 The Patriotic Legion of America was brought to the attention of the FBI after a printer in San Antonio forwarded a charter document to the Bureau.
 The new group failed, and Effinger disappeared into obscurity.
 In 1940, Effinger was found guilty of contempt of court for his behavior at a libel trial against The Lima News.
-In an affidavit which was part of his request for a new trial, he'd falsely accused the judge of losing his temper and trying to him with the gavel.
+In an affidavit which was part of his request for a new trial, he'd falsely accused the judge of losing his temper and trying to strike him with the gavel.
 Effinger was sentenced to two months in jail and fined $200.
 He died in a psychiatric hospital in Toledo, Ohio in 1955, having always denied any involvement in the Black Legion.
 He had no criminal record.